The BuildBonus grant closed on 14 April 2021.

 |Purchase of a new unit or new home|

-F-HI-017 for individual vendors) by the vendor that declares the property is a new unit or a new home for the purpose of BuildBonus (see the definition in the explanation of key terms used).
-Declaration forms are available from the TRO website
+A declaration by the vendor that the property is a new unit or a new home for the purpose of BuildBonus (see the definition in the explanation of key terms in the application).

 |Contract to build|